Residency and Deliverables

 Visiting Associates are expected to be in residence during their tenure at the University of Notre Dame.
 There may be non-residency or remote site publication opportunities available for Associates.
 These requests are determined on a case-by-case basis.

 The Pulte Institute communications team commits to the development of professionally designed publications of the completed deliverables.
-The finalized report and policy brief will be provided to the Visiting Associate upon completion, for their use.
+The finalized paper and policy brief will be provided to the Visiting Associate upon completion, for their use.
 They will be published on the Pulte Institute website along with a short profile of the Visiting Associate.
 The Visiting Associate will be asked, but is not required, to contribute to other communications objectives, such as: highlighting Associate work on the Pulte Institute social media channels, interviewing the Associate for web publications, and other opportunities as determined through conversation between the Communications Manager and the Visiting Associate before the commencement of their campus stay.
+Once an accepted associate begins their contract timeframe, they will receive an email from the communications team which will outline these requests.

 Visiting Associates commit to joint outreach for the strategic publication that they produce at the University of Notre Dame.
 This may include collaborating on future events, engaging strategic audiences, and working with others to highlight the strategic publication once released publicly.
 Associates are encouraged to leverage additional avenues for outreach and dissemination through their full-time organization of employment or professional or academic networks when applicable.